Bio312/labfiles/Lab06-fixes.md

 ><img src="img/github.png" alt= “” width="20" height="20">[Github] These two files should be part of your GitHub repository.

+## Part 3: Using DSSP to extract secondary structure characteristics
 Now, continue with using DSSP to extract secondary structure characteristics of myoglobin.

 First, install some more software: